top of page

 The size distribution of fish within the juvenile population gives an indication of the number of juvenile fish maturing and entering the breeding population.

-A score of 0.50 equates to a reporting year (season) at the median reference level, indicating no increase or decrease in the catch rate from the long-term average (2011 – 2021).
-For 2022 fish recruitment scored 0.57 equating to an overall grade of C for fish recruitment across the harbour.
-This is an increase in catch rate compared to the long-term average and is similar to last year’s score of 0.62 (C).
+A score of 0.50 equates to a reporting year (season) at the median reference level, indicating no increase or decrease in the catch rate from the long-term average (2011–2023).
+In 2025, Fish recruitment scored 0.70, equating to an overall Good grade (B) across the harbour.
+This is an improvement from 2024 (0.57, Satisfactory (C) and 2023 (0.47, Poor (D).
+In 2025, all twelve zones assessed increased in score and/or grade for fish recruitment.

 MUD CRABS

-Sex ratio received very poor scores (0.00) in three zones and poor scores (0.29–0.43, D) in two zones where it could be calculated.
-It is important to note these scores were based on a relatively small sample of mud crabs.
-A general pattern of predominantly very poor has been evident since 2017, indicating a higher proportion of females compared to males of the same size (>15 cm spine width).
-This pattern suggests that fishers are observing regulations for the release of female crabs.
-Natural factors (temperature, reproduction cycle, etc.) may also be influencing scores and cannot be ruled out.
+For sex ratio there was an increase from the previous year’s results.
+Three of the seven zones received a score of 1.00, resulting in a Very Good (A) grade.
+However, the remaining four zones received very low scores (0.00-0.24) and Very Poor grades (E).
+A higher proportion of females compared to males of the same size (>15 cm carapace width) suggests that fishers are observing regulations for the release of female crabs.
+Natural factors (temperature, reproduction cycle, etc.) may also be influencing sex ratio scores and cannot be ruled out.
 Research is required to understand how mud crab populations are impacted by a female-dominated sex ratio.

 Gladstone Healthy Harbour Partnership GHHP